flatcar-archive/flatcar-docs/os/booting-on-exoscale.md

 ## Security groups

 Unlike other providers, all Exoscale instances are protected by default on inbound traffic.
-In order to be able to work in a Flatcar Linux cluster you should add the following rules in either your default security group or a security group of your choice and tag all Flatcar Linux instances with it:
+In order to be able to work in a Flatcar Container Linux cluster you should add the following rules in either your default security group or a security group of your choice and tag all Flatcar Container Linux instances with it:

 * SSH: TCP port 22
 * etcd: TCP ports 2379 for client communication and 2380 for server-to-server communication